platinumazure/eslint-plugin-qunit/docs/rules/require-expect.md

 ### always

-When using the default "always" option, each test needs an expect call.
+When using the "always" option, each test needs an expect call.
 So the following would warn.

 ```js